Vivek-04022001/documentation/docs/backend/portal-actions.md

 A portal action in Plone consists of a few settings, including the category, title, description, URL, and control parameters.

-The action {guilabel}`Title` is the text that is displayed for the action in the site's navigation menu or toolbar.
+The action {guilabel}`Title` is the text that's displayed for the action in the site's navigation menu or toolbar.
 This text should be descriptive and indicate what the action does.
 The {guilabel}`Description` is used as an additional text shown when hovering over the link.
 The {guilabel}`Title` and {guilabel}`Description` can be translated using the translation system of Plone.